Should you file for bankruptcy protection?

 To help you make an informed decision about bankruptcy, ask yourself these questions:

 - Is your current income level likely to remain the same?

-- Do you have any disposable income left after paying your necessary expenses that you can use to pay your credit card bills and other debts?
+- Do you have disposable income left to pay off your credit card bills and other debts?

-If you do not have any disposable income after paying your necessary monthly expenses, chapter 7 may be a good option for you.
-A chapter 7 allows you to discharge regular debts and retain your exempt assets.
+- Chapter 7 Bankruptcy: If you have little or no disposable income after covering essential monthly expenses, Chapter 7 may be a suitable option.
+This type of bankruptcy allows you to discharge most debts and keep your exempt assets.

-If you do have some disposable income left but not enough to pay all of your unsecured loans or credit cards, a chapter 13 may be a good option.
-A chapter 13 allows you to retain all of your assets and pay your creditors an amount that is determined in part by your disposable income and the non-exempt value, if any, of your assets.
+- Chapter 13 Bankruptcy: If you have some disposable income but not enough to pay off all your unsecured loans or credit cards, Chapter 13 could be the right choice.
+This bankruptcy option enables you to keep all your assets and pay creditors an amount determined by your disposable income and the non-exempt value of your assets.

 Feeling embarrassed or remorseful about considering bankruptcy is normal, but it’s essential to remember that bankruptcy relief has helped millions of people regain control of their finances.
 An experienced bankruptcy lawyer can provide you with various options, including non-bankruptcy alternatives, without judgment.